Urban-Meteorology-Reading/UMEP-Workshop/source/Parameters/CalcParam.rst

  .. _CalcParam:

- Caculating Your \own parameters
+ Caculating your own parameters
  --------------------------------

-If you have observations for a long period (e.g. changing phenology) then you can calculate many paremeters.
+In this tutorial you will learn how to calculate some parameters from observations.
+You need observations for a long period (e.g. changing phenology).

 Omdivar et al. (2020)